shivan-s/python-template/README.md

-# python-template
+# Project Name

-Shivan's python project template
+## About

+Provide information about the project